 Unable to reach the beach, we instead went to visit the church that was about to host the wedding and found a lovely surprise.
 The church that you see on the main square is not the only consecrated place in the area and weddings in the summer are celebrated outside, while bride, groom and wedding guest can take in the view and enjoy the balmy air.
 Here is it:

-The ‘church’ is only few steps outside the village, in front of the main parking, but you may miss it if you don’t know it’s there and it’s worth a stop.
+The ‘church’ is only a few steps outside the village, in front of the main parking, but you may miss it if you don’t know it’s there and it’s worth a stop.
 Especially if you are in Scopello when there is a wedding on, I would highly recommend you take a minute to have a peek inside and wait for the bride (the whole village will be doing the same anyway): if you’re lucky, you might see her arrive on something like this!

 Our day finished of course with the wedding, which took place in the open air church and continued with an amazing meal and party in the agriturismo nearby: Agriturismo Tenute Plaia.
 Did we enjoy the day?
 We loved it!
 I think you can tell from the smiles on our faces:

-Scopello accommodation and practical info
+Where to stay in Scopello and practical info

 - Closest airports: Palermo or Trapani.
 If you are going on holiday to Sicily from Ireland, connections are also available to Catania and Comiso (not convenient for Scopello unless you hire a car and make a road trip out of it)